metosin/muuntaja/README.md

 HTTP format negotiation is done via request headers for both request (`content-type`, including the charset) and response (`accept` and `accept-charset`).
 With the default options, a full match on the content-type is required, e.g. `application/json`.
 Adding a `:matches` regexp for formats enables more loose matching.
-See `muuntaja.core/default-options-with-format-regexps` for more info.
+See [Configuration wiki-page](https://github.com/metosin/muuntaja/wiki/Configuration#loose-matching-on-content-type) for more info.

 Results of the negotiation are published into request & response under namespaced keys for introspection.
 These keys can also be set manually, overriding the content negotiation process.